Secure Context Evidence Contract

 GET /v1/evidence/contractPOST /v1/evidence/releases/evaluatePOST /v1/evidence/releasesGET /v1/evidence/releases/{release_id}GET /v1/trust-center/exportGET /v1/mcp/decisions/{correlation_id}GET /v1/run-receipts/{receipt_id}GET /v1/customer-proof/metrics

 This is intentionally narrow.
-It gives a design partner or acquirer a concrete integration shape while preserving the open repo’s read-only boundary.
+It gives a design partner or reviewer a concrete integration shape while preserving the open repo’s read-only boundary.

 Industry alignment